-Every year, millions of veterans deal with an alcohol use disorder (AUD).
+Every year, millions of individuals deal with an alcohol use disorder (AUD) or in another words The Sinclair Method (TSM) which is basically a medication-assisted, evidence-based form of treatment.
 And while many are able to recover with professional addiction treatment, some also try medications to stop drinking.
 It’s important to note, though, that medications to quit drinking are only of many evidence-based treatment options.

 What does that mean?
 In almost every instance, medication to stop drinking is more effective when paired with alcohol counseling and other addiction treatment methods.
 Keep reading to learn more about the nature of alcoholism and how medications to quit drinking could play a role in your recovery.